abuehl/docs/no-implicit-import.md

 which would combine the import and the module declaration on a single line.

-However, not importing anything should be the new default.
+However: Not importing anything should be the new default.